rebcabin/tangledown/README.md

 **METHOD 2**: Explain the program's rationale and concept of operation, the solution it delivers, its modes and methods.
 Present the unit tests and main program that fulfill all that.
 Finally, present all the functions, interfaces, and procedures, all the bits and bobs that could affect and effect the solution.

 If your objective is to _engage_ your audience, to have them understand the software deeply, as if they wrote it themselves, which is the better method?
-If your objective is to have them spend several hours wading through reference material trying to guess what you mean to do, which is the better method?
+If your objective is to have them spend unbounded time wading through reference material trying to guess what you mean to do, which is the better method?

 ## SOFTWARE AS DOCUMENTATION